mwcproject/mwc-qt-wallet/DOC/cold_wallet_software_installation_guide.md

 Now that we have booted from our Ubuntu USB device and ensured that we are not connected to the network, we can prepare to install MWC Qt Wallet and its dependent software.
 *   Insert your file transfer USB device into the newly booted Ubuntu system.
 *   Open a terminal window by typing: ctrl-alt-t
-*   Transfer the files from your file transfer USB device to the Ubuntu system’s local file system.
+*   Transfer the files from your file transfer USB device to the Ubuntu system's local file system.
     *   cp /media/ubuntu/&lt;USB device name>/mwc-qt-wallet_&lt;version>-linux64-standardcpu.deb .

 Where &lt;version> is replaced with the actual version information from the name of the mwc-qt-wallet installation file.